Bukasuji/web3-interview-preparation/README.md

       </li>
     </ul> -->
 </details>
+I am passionate about self-improvement.
+I believe this interest of mine is like a third nature to me by now.
+Whether it is learning something new or improving a particular skill, working on myself has always given me certain zeal
 <details>
   <summary>What are your career goals?</summary>
     Similar question: Where do you see yourself in five years?